Does Cappuccino Have Caffeine? Is It More Than Regular Coffee?

 • 1/3 Espresso

-Espresso is the bottom-most part of your cappuccino.
-You usually need an espresso machine for this coffee extract, but you can also pour Aeropress espresso or French press espresso.
+Espresso forms the rich base of your cappuccino.
+While typically brewed with an espresso machine, you can also make delicious Aeropress espresso or French press espresso at home.

 • 1/3 Steamed milk